Message from the Dean

 Our goal at Icahn School of Medicine at Mount Sinai is to prepare physicians and scientists to enter the medical field as informed advocates and activists ready to advance research and clinical care, and to be capable of promoting change.
 All our efforts and reforms are focused on creating a more integrated, patient-centered learning experience in both basic science and clinical medicine.

 Groundbreaking change is our legacy.
-Nearly 50 years ago, leaders of The Mount Sinai Medical Center had a bold new vision for medical education: a hospital-based medical school that existed without a major university affiliation.
+Nearly 50 years ago, leaders of The Mount Sinai Health System had a bold new vision for medical education: a hospital-based medical school that existed without a major university affiliation.

 Our seamless connection to the Hospital allows us to teach basic and translational science effectively within a clinical context.
 As a result, our students see and better understand an incredible range of disease in patients—not just in textbooks.